rldiao/handsup/README.md

         * Making posts (refer to functionality 2 below)

 2. Posts (Donees)
-    * Donation recipients (Donees) can make posts updating others on their current situation or give more background on their struggles.
+    * Donation recipients (Donees) can make and edit posts, updating others on their current situation or give more background on their struggles.
+    * URL
+      * /
     * Associated files:
       * backend\controllers\donee.controller.js
       * backend\routes\donee.routes.js